derpylama/TE4_the_provider/readme.md

 **Method:** `POST`

 ## Description
-An endpoint to delete an invitation to an event for a specific user
+An endpoint to delete an invitation to an event for a specific user, an end user can delete their own invitation with this endpoint

 ## Header
 ```